 Do not use a legacy system to run a mainframe for core business operations

 Mainframe applications remain the backbone of enterprise IT infrastructure, especially for businesses that rely on high-volume transaction processing.
-In fact, most major firms still rely on mainframe-based legacy apps for fundamental business operations.
+In fact, most major firms still rely on mainframe-based legacy applications for fundamental business operations.
 Although these systems are outdated, they have been fine-tuned over time to deliver necessary business functionality.
-Consequently, mainframes are expected to remain at the core of IT and hence, they should match innovation with the changing digital landscape.
+Consequently, mainframes are expected to remain at the core of IT, and hence, they should match innovation with the changing digital landscape.

 Do not opt to ‘rip and replace’ legacy systems with a new system built from scratch

 There are several always to modernize IT and each company’s approach will be determined by its strategic priorities.
 Many companies choose to “rip and replace” legacy systems in favor of a brand-new system developed from the ground up.
-Others may opt to create a custom commercial solution or transfer technologies, processes and people from a third-party source.
+Others may opt to create a custom commercial solution or transfer technologies, processes, and people from a third-party source.

-These methods may have benefits, but they are often expensive, dangerous, time-consuming and disruptive to the organization.
-Organizations should instead choose fully automated migration, which uses technology to move legacy code and data to current platforms and allows them to modernize in stages without disrupting business operations.
+These methods may have benefits, but they are often expensive, dangerous, time-consuming, and disruptive to the organization.
+Organizations should instead choose fully automated cloud migration, which uses technology to move legacy code and data to current platforms and allows them to modernize in stages without disrupting business operations.
 This could be a more effective option.